Can I register an LLC in a state different from where I live or do business?

 Business taxes

-- Does it have a favorable tax rate for certain types of businesses?
+- Does the state have a favorable tax rate for certain types of businesses?

 - What is the corporate tax rate?